 - Objective Statement

 - Personal Information

-Placing it in the middle will encourage the Hiring Manager to further explore the contents of your resume especially if you have a compelling objective statement and list of Strengths.
+Placing it in the middle will encourage the Hiring Manager to further explore the contents of your resume especially if you have a compelling objective statement and list of Skills.

 When composing your scope of responsibilities using the reverse chronological format, you have to start out with your most recent employment then work your way back.
 The reason for this is to get the person reviewing your resume to see your current level of development as a Cost Accountant.